Busratan/Busratan/README.md

 ## Hello, I'm Buşra Tan 👋

-I'm a Junior Developer and curious about learning new technologies and developing projects.
+I'm a Junior Developer.
 Currently I'm developing myself to learn Java SE and Python programming skills.
-I'm consistently eager to learn, while staying up-to-date with the ever-developing world of technology!
+I'm consistently eager to learn and developing projects, while staying up-to-date with the ever-developing world of technology!

 📫 How to reach me: ce.busratan@gmail.com